 EC2 Machine + Block Store + Optional Software + Bandwidth + Optional Services

-Amazon EC2 Pricing tiers
+Amazon EC2 Pricing Tiers

 EC2 pricing can now seem pretty straightforward.
 With information from questions 1&3, you can use the flow chart below to pick the correct tier.
 First though, a quick overview of tiers:

-- On-Demand Instance – Basic type of virtual machine, you pay by the hour, and the machine will stay up as long as the hardware is functioning (i.e., Amazon won’t turn it off)
+a Basic type of virtual machine, you pay by the hour, and the machine will stay up as long as the hardware is functioning (i.e., Amazon won’t turn it off)

-- Spot Instances – these instances are much cheaper, sometimes up to 60% below On-demand instance costs.
+These instances are much cheaper, sometimes up to 60% below On-demand instance costs.
 They are purchased by the hour, and as the name suggests on the spot (i.e. at the time you spin up the machine).
 The downside is they can be brought down by Amazon at any time, with no warning

 Block Store Pricing